Eternity in Christian Thought

 - Related Entries

-The richest and longest discussions of eternity have been in connection with the manner of God's life.
-The loci classici of this discussion, which makes the contrast between everlastingness and eternity clearer, and at the same time establishes what came to be the dominant account of eternity in western philosophy and theology, are to be found in Book XI of the Confessions of Augustine (354–430) and Book V of Boethius’s (480–c.525) The Consolation of Philosophy.
-(The extent to which the platonism of Philo of Alexandria (c.
-25 B.C.–40 A.D.), particularly applied to the idea of creation (for example, in his De opificio mundi) was influential is not clear.)
+The loci classici are to be found in Book XI of the Confessions of Augustine (354–430) and Book V of Boethius’s (480–c.525) The Consolation of Philosophy.
+(The extent to which the Platonism of Philo of Alexandria [c.
+25 BCE–CE 40], particularly as applied to the idea of creation [for example, in his De opificio mundi] was influential, is not clear.)
 However, the styles of these two thinkers are very different.
-Boethius presents the idea of divine eternity as straightforward and relatively problem-free, while Augustine wrestles with the idea and expresses continual puzzlement and indeed amazement at the idea of time itself and with it the contrasting idea of divine eternality.
+Boethius presents the idea of timeless eternity as straightforward and relatively problem-free.
+Augustine wrestles with the idea and expresses continual puzzlement at the idea of time itself and with it the contrasting idea of timeless eternity.

-In Boethius the contrast (which Boethius believes to be a ‘common judgement’) is drawn between timeless eternity which only God enjoys, and the sempiternity which (according to Plato) the world itself possesses.
+In Boethius, the contrast is between timeless eternity, which only God enjoys, and everlastingness, which (following Plato) the world itself possesses.

 It is the common judgement, then, of all creatures that live by reason that God is eternal.
 So let us consider the nature of eternity, for this will make clear to us both the nature of God and his manner of knowing.
 Eternity, then, is the complete, simultaneous and perfect possession of everlasting life; this will be clear from a comparison with creatures that exist in time.

-God has life, so eternity in this sense cannot also be possessed by abstract ideas or numbers.
-God's life is ‘at once’, simultaneous.
-Boethius invokes this idea in order to resolve the problem of providence.
-If God knows beforehand what I shall do then how can I be free not to do it?
+Boethius uses his view of eternity to address the problem of divine foreknowledge (see section 6.2).
+If God knows beforehand what we will do then how can we act freely?
 His answer is that this problem dissolves in the face of the fact that God does not know anything beforehand but has an immediate, atemporal knowledge of all things.